getsentry/spotlight/.changeset/chubby-donkeys-mate.md

 "@spotlightjs/spotlight": patch
 ---

-removed the top spacing in fullscreen mode
+Improved the spacing on the top and added custom titlebar for windows and linux